Borderline Personality Disorder

 If you have BPD:

-- See your healthcare provider or therapist on schedule.
+- See your healthcare provider or therapist on a regular schedule.
 Don’t skip appointments.

 - Make sure to get enough sleep.
 Tell your healthcare provider if you’re having trouble sleeping.

-- Keep a healthy diet, and eat at regular meal times.
+- Eat a healthy diet, and have regular mealtimes.

 - Keep track of people, places, or situations that trigger your symptoms.
 Don't use drugs or alcohol.
 They can make symptoms worse.